MaraTrifuna/test/Titan-Performance-and-Monitoring.md

 ### Transaction-Specific Metrics Names

-Each Titan transaction can override the default Metrics name prefix with a custom value.
+Each Titan transaction may optionally specify its own Metrics name prefix, overridding both the default Metrics name prefix and the `metrics.prefix` configuration property.
 For example, the prefix could be changed to the name of the frontend application that opened the Titan transaction.
 Note that Metrics maintains a ConcurrentHashMap of metric names and their associated objects in memory, so it's probably a good idea to keep the number of distinct metric prefixes small.

-The method is `TransactionBuilder.setMetricsPrefix(String)`:
+A custom Transaction-level Metrics prefix is set via `TransactionBuilder.setMetricsPrefix(String)`:

 ```java
 TitanGraph graph = ...;